 Continuously updated information on over 14 million U.S. businesses, with data elements that include company executives, contact information, lines of business, credit rating, sales volume, EDGAR filings, and much more.
 The residential portion includes data on over 250 million individuals, with estimated income, home values, and other demographics.
 Users can create customized lists for marketing or other purposes.
 Available at all library branches and through remote access using a New Haven library card.

-The New Haven Public Library is a Cooperating Collection of the Foundation Center.
+The New Haven Public Library is a Funding Information Network of the Foundation Center.
 Established in 1956, the Foundation Center is the leading source of information about philanthropy worldwide.

 Foundation Directory Online